kevinpmcgee14/Thesis-Description/README.md

 # Measuring the Effects of Climate Change on the California Current System

+#### Feel free to run through the tutorials in **Notebooks**

 #### Overview
-he California Current system (CCS) is a Pacific Ocean current system moving south from Alaska to Baja California, and is home to a vast and diverse marine coastal ecosystem.
+The California Current system (CCS) is a Pacific Ocean current system moving south from Alaska to Baja California, and is home to a vast and diverse marine coastal ecosystem.
 This ecosystem supports a significant section of the world fishery economy.

 Upwelling, which brings cold nutrient-rich water from the ocean bottom, is the driving force behind the diversity and strength of this ecosystem.
 It occurs in the CCS with the presence northerly or northwesterly geostrophic winds.